ranbureand/sitefolio/_posts/2021-08-14-multilingual-sites-in-jekyll-3.markdown

 ## header.html

 The include `header.html` generates the header in the HTML page.
-It, in turn, has three more includes:
+It, in turn, “includes” three more includes:

 + `title.html`
 + `navigation.html`